 The Everbright is art you make art with—think the Lite-Brite of your childhood, but with ergonomic dials that rotate endlessly in either direction through a spectrum of hundreds of colors.
 The entire board erases with the press of a button, removing every obstacle to creativity.
 Made with evolutionary biology in mind, The Everbright considers the integration of the hands and eyes in the development of humankind and the ways in which infants take in and manipulate the world around them.
-Since 2015, Hero Design has been exclusively making the Everbright in limited quantities for public spaces.
-Each Everbright is a blend of technology and craftsmanship, and is individually made to order by artisans in California.
+Each Everbright is a blend of technology and craftsmanship, and is individually made to order by the artisans of Hero Design in California.
 A tablet allows the owner to wirelessly upload new interactive canvases throughout the year, so visitors can continue to be surprised and delighted.

 Humans have a universal need to create that emerges practically from birth.
 Even before an infant takes her first steps, she is touching and manipulating objects with her hands, noticing colors, and beginning to form patterns.
 Early literacy begins with these developing neural connections between between the hands, the eyes, and the brain.
 The Everbright is designed to satisfy humans’ universal need for creativity, providing a tactile counterpoint to ubiquitous screens and buttons.
 This baby using his fat little fingers to balance while the other hand manipulates a color dial.
 This 5-year-old stepping back from her geometric horse to neighhhhh triumphantly.
 This woman in a wheelchair creating with her hands despite limited mobility.
 This boy finding a sense of calm by slowly controlling a color-changing dial.
 These are moments the Everbright was designed to induce, for everyone from 9 months to 90 years old.
 (Along the way, they’re also building their brain architecture for early literacy, developing spatial intelligence, practicing socio-emotional skills, and promoting sensory regulation.)
 The dials twist easily by people of all ages and abilities, so families can create together and experiment with color, patterns, and geometry.